MicrosoftDocs/xamarin-docs/docs/ios/tvos/platform/remote-bluetooth.md

 ms.date: 03/16/2017
 ---

-# Siri Remote and Bluetooth Controllers
+# Siri Remote and Bluetooth Controllers for tvOS in Xamarin

-_This article covers supporting the new Siri Remote and Bluetooth game controllers in your Xamarin.tvOS apps._

 Users of your Xamarin.tvOS app will not be interacting with it's interface directly as with iOS where they tap images on the device's screen, but indirectly from across the room using the [Siri Remote](#The-Siri-Remote).